padoruuuu/nvidia-vaapi-driver/README.md

 # nvidia-vaapi-driver

-This is an VA-API implementation that uses NVDEC as a backend.
+This is a fork of the nvidia VA-API implementation that attempts to add support for nvenc as a backend.
 This implementation is specifically designed to be used by Firefox for accelerated decode of web content, and may not operate correctly in other applications.

 # Table of contents